RemLawrence/CS3413-Assignment-1/listing.txt

 int totalProcessTime = 0; // Added the duration for all jobs. struct node *head; // Pointer to the head of the priority queue(linked list)

+bool shouldProcess = true; // Used for error checking

 // A Linked List
 struct node
 {